pqueuex/extantra-blog/DEPLOYMENT.md

 - Ubuntu/Debian server with root access
 - Domain name (extantra.net) ready to point to your server
 - Server with public IP address
+- **Note**: This setup is designed to coexist with other sites (like store.extantra.net) on the same server

 ### Step 1: Initial Server Setup